 2.4 Select the target title, audio stream and subtitle stream;

-2.6 Click “Start” button at the following page to trigger the copying process;
+2.6 Click “Start” button to trigger the copying process;

 2.7 When the source disc is ejected by the system, replace it with the blank media and then continue to burn;

 2.8 After a reasonable amount of time, when a mini pop-up window saying “Process completed successfully”, “OK” it and eject the resulting disc and check it out on your standalone DVD player.